balena-io/docs/pages/learn/manage/organizations.md

 <img alt="Transfer Ownership" src="/img/common/app/transfer_ownership.png" width="100%">

-### Granting members access to applications
+### Granting access to organization applications

-Organization administrators can grant access to applications either directly for individual members or for teams.
+Organization administrators can grant access to applications either directly to individual members or to teams.
 There are three application-level roles that can be assigned, [`Developer`](developer), [`Observer`](observer), and [`Operator`](operator), which grant varying levels of access.
 Administrators are implicitly granted full access to all applications of the organization.

 - **Granting individual members access to applications** - Once you are done inviting members, click the username of the member you want to grant access from the `Members` list.
 On member's summary page, click `Manage applications`.
 From there, click the `Add to applications` button to add the member to one or more applications with the desired role.